Keshod: Transportation

 Keshod has good and clean Government Bus station and also good private buses as well as.
-Good frequency for the Junagadh, Somanath, Verval, Rajkot, Ahmedabad, Jamnagar, Gandhinagar and other big cities.
+Good frequency for the Junagadh, Somanath, Veraval, Rajkot, Ahmedabad, Jamnagar, Gandhinagar and other big cities.

-Also Keshod railway station which connect to western railways. to Somnath->Junagadh->Rajkot->Porbandar->Ahemedbad->Jabalpur->Mumbai->Pune.
+Also Keshod railway station which connect to western railways. to Somnath->Junagadh->Rajkot->Porbandar->Ahmedabad->Jabalpur->Mumbai->Pune.

 Keshod Airport is a public airport located in Keshod, It primarily serves the cities of Junagadh and Veraval and the surrounding region.

 Terrain

 Keshod's landscape is mostly dry.
 It is 30 kilometres from the sea.
 During the monsoon months it often rains heavily in and around Keshod but the searing heat means that for a lot of the year there are problems with receiving running water.
-There are a few small rivers including Sabri which provides water to the city of the Keshod, while Ojat rivers flows through south western part of the Taluka and serves areas of Ghed (ઘેડ) with its water, there is a mountain called Akshaygadh mountain which is around 3 km away from the city and has a height of around 250 meters, some of the villages of Keshod falls under Gir region which is famous for Lions and Keshar Mango as well, Farming is the largest employer with groundnut and cotton being the most popular crop grown.
+There are a few small rivers including Sabri which provides water to the city of the Keshod, while Ozat River flows through south western part of the Taluka and serves areas of Ghed (ઘેડ) with its water.
+There is a mountain called Akshaygadh mountain which is around 3 km away from the city and has a height of around 250 meters.
+Some of the villages of Keshod falls under Gir region which is famous for Lions and Gir Kesar Mango as well.
+Farming is the largest employer with groundnut and cotton being the most popular crop grown.

 Industries

 Gujarat's biggest TB Hospital located in Keshod.
-There is a 150+ Groundnut oil factory in keshod. keshod famous for Chhakado rickshaw Manufacturing.
+There is a 150+ Groundnut oil factory in Keshod.
+Keshod is also famous for Chhakado rickshaw Manufacturing.
 Keshod is Also Known for its furniture manufacturing industries around 300 small and big manufacturing unit are working.
-Keshod also known for its Kapad (cloth) bazaar in the retail sector.
+Keshod is also known for its Kapada (cloth) bazaar in the retail sector.